- Map Showing Shelters and Low Income Housing in Santa Rosa

 CHSC is known throughout Sonoma County for developing supportive housing for people living with disabling conditions who are homeless or at risk of homelessness.
 Since 1994, CHSC has helped to create affordable housing for over 330 people, has provided supportive housing for 168 people, and has helped to leverage over $65.5 million in financing from local, state, and federal sources.

 15 housing projects – https://www.communityhousingsc.org/developments

 COTS was founded in 1988 committed to a vision to end homelessness in Sonoma County, and focused their mission on assisting people to transition from homelessness to a permanent home.
 Their 2018-2023 Strategic Plan Summary can be found here.
+A video – 2021 COTS Hour-at-Home can be found here.
 Programs include:

 - Mary Isaak Center Shelter (MIC)

 Community Support Network is known in Sonoma County for leading-edge care for homeless adults with behavioral health challenges.
 In CNS’s supportive homes, their clients have access to every resource available to them – from community agencies and support groups, to healthcare resources and service providers.
 Programs include:

 - Permanent Supportive Housing

 - Board & Care

 - Homeless Shelter